 A plate featuring a peanut butter chocolate chip cookie alongside a platter of additional cookies in the background, accompanied by a glass of milk.

-You will bake the cookies until they are nearly finished.
 They will firm up and keep baking due to the residual heat inside after being removed from the oven.

 They will be extremely soft immediately after coming out of the oven, so allow them to rest for a period; once cooled, they will become firm enough to handle and quite tasty.